wonderingabout/PhoenixGo/docs/manual-building.md

 bazel build //mcts:mcts_main
 ```

-Dependices such as Tensorflow will be downloaded automatically.
+Dependencies such as Tensorflow will be downloaded automatically.
 The building process may take a long time (1 hour or more).

 ##### Downloading the trained network (ckpt)